American Psycho (film): Pre-production and casting

 Lionsgate Films acquired the American Psycho distribution rights in May 1998 and set a budget of $10 million.
-Harron and Bale were planning to begin filming the following August and though no actors were signed on yet, Willem Dafoe and Jared Leto had expressed interest in joining.
+Bale, Willem Dafoe and Jared Leto expressed interest and were in talks, although no actors were signed on then.
+Production was planned to start in August.
 Harron suggested that the slim Bale go to a gym since Bateman frequently exercises; she said that within two weeks, Bale had "totally transformed".
 Turner said Bale "became completely ripped, super tan, got his teeth turned into perfect American teeth.
 I think he said he was modeling himself after his lawyer, or his agent, or Tom Cruise — an amalgam of those".
+Harron recalled that Bale drew inspiration for his performance from a televised Tom Cruise interview: "I saw Tom Cruise on a talk show last night, and there was something about that friendliness, with almost nothing behind the eyes."
 Bale received numerous warnings that starring in American Psycho was "career suicide", but this only made him more committed.

 Bale was relatively unknown at the time; he had been only 13 at the time of his then-most famous role, in Steven Spielberg's Empire of the Sun (1987).
 Lionsgate did not want to cast him and pushed for a more famous star like Edward Norton or Leonardo DiCaprio, who Lionsgate was willing to pay $20 million, although the budget for the film itself would remain only $6 million.
 DiCaprio was considered the biggest star in the world at the time, having just starred in Titanic (1997), then the highest-grossing film ever.
 DiCaprio was interested in playing Bateman, but Harron opposed casting him, comparing the prospect to Demi Moore's casting in the critically panned 1995 film Scarlet Letter.
 She argued he was too boyish to play Bateman and that his presence would harm the film given his young female fanbase.
 Harron refused to even consider meeting with him, despite Pressman's pleas.
 Ellis did not mind the idea of DiCaprio as Bateman, though he knew this annoyed Bale and Harron.